tgurriet/3laws/docs/sources/user_guide/runtime_assurance.rst

   * Passthrough: The latest desired command is published.
 This option must be used with care as it will give the planning stack (and particularly human drivers) a false sense of the RAM being functional when it actually isn't.

 .. important::
-  Whether or not the RAM is allowed to leave a Fault mode if it can is configurable inside the :ref:`control panel <config_sup_fault_management>`.
+  Whether or not the RAM is allowed to leave a Fault mode and recover from it is configurable inside the :ref:`control panel <config_sup_fault_management>`.

 Behavior Tuning